christoph-morrison/FHEM-App-filelog2db/README.md

-# cli-Database-Importer
+# FHEM::App::filelog2db

-A CLI database importer for FHEM logfiles to DBLog
+A CLI database importer for FHEM logfiles to a database